swanmacki/GROUP-6_SDG4_Digital-Library-Information-System/README.md

 - Stored procedures, functions, and triggers
 - Transaction management for borrowing and returning books
 - Role-based access control using DCL statements

+Usage Instructions:
+- The system receives the member ID, book ID, and number of borrowing days, and then starts a transaction to make sure all steps are done safely together.
+It checks if the requested book has available copies using a locked selection to prevent other changes at the same time.
+If no copies are available, the system stops and shows an error.
+If copies are available, the system adds a record to the Borrowings table and reduces the number of available copies in the Inventory by one.
+Finally, the transaction is committed, saving all changes permanently and keeping the data accurate.
+This process ensures that borrowing is safe, consistent, and free from errors or data conflicts.

+MEMBERS AND CONTRIBUTIONS:
+CASTILLO, JAKE LAWRENCE - Normalization 3NF/BCNF
+MAMAYSON, JOHN MICHAEL - Complex DQL
+MALAZARTE, KEVINCE LEE – TRIGGER, STORED PROCEDURE SORIANO, MARK LEEROY - ERD/FLOWCHART